Summary of Product Characteristics Updated 13-Apr-2018 | Church & Dwight UK Ltd

-Pharmacotherapeutic group: Agents for treatment of haemorrhoids and anal fissures for topical use, ATC code: C05A A01
+Pharmacotherapeutic group: Other agents for treatment of haemorrhoids and anal fissures for topical use, ATC code: C05AX

-The other active ingredients in Anusol HC Ointment exert their therapeutic effect without being absorbed into the systemic circulation.
+The active ingredients in Anusol Suppositories exert their therapeutic effect without being absorbed into the systemic circulation.
 These observations are supported by evidence from various studies and reviews.

 For storage conditions after first opening of the medicinal product, see section 6.3